hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 This short section will quickly guide you through the basics of the Aggregations framework and some of the available classes.
 We also will implement a first base example.

-Aggregations are available on both types of map interfaces, `com.hazelcast.core.IMap` and `com.hazelcast.core.MultiMap`, using the `aggregate` methods.
+Aggregations are available on both types of map interfaces, `com.hazelcast.core.IMap` and `com.hazelcast .core.MultiMap`, using the `aggregate` methods.
 Two overloaded methods are available to customize resource management of the underlying MapReduce framework by supplying a custom configured `com.hazelcast.mapreduce.JobTracker` instance.
 To find out how to configure the MapReduce framework please see [JobTracker Configuration](#jobtracker-configuration) section.
 We will